Canadian Crude Quality Technical Association - Our History

-The CCQTA does not itself fund projects but rather acts as a facilitating forum in which members who have an interest in a common issue can sponsor research or developmental work in this area.
+The CCQTA usually does not fund projects but rather acts as a facilitating forum in which members who have an interest in a common issue can sponsor research or developmental work.
 By pooling resources and involving multiple sectors of the oil industry, a solution can be sought which is more productive than work in isolation.

 Membership is open to any subscriber that is engaged in any commercial activity of the petroleum industry and who pays the initial and subsequent annual fees.

 The CCQTA does not have a permanent office location, permanent staff or assets other than the money on account from the annual and initial fees.
 A part-time bookkeeper is employed, as an auditor is required under the by-laws.
 Legal counsel is consulted as required.

 The initial fee is $2,000 Canadian, plus 5% GST, for companies with 5 or more employees.
 For companies with fewer than 5 employees, the fees have been set at 10% of the large company fee for both the initial and subsequent annual fees.
 The initial fee also represents the first year membership fee, with subsequent year annual fees being below $1,000 Canadian.